DevJessParker/reading-notes/markdown.md

-# 102 - CodeFellows Day One Breakdown
+# CODE 102 - Markdown

 Let's take a tip from Charlemange: